connorkasarda/dragonbreath/readme.txt

 Bib file contains sources I used for this project, including an ECS tutorial I used for this project.

 Cognitive Language Agents (CLA) will be a focus of this project.
-Each CLA will have a prompter that communicates with a LLM API, including OPENAI's API.
-The idea is that CLAs will be able to communicate with each other in a virtual environment.
+The plan of attack is to either prompt an already existing LLM API via HTTP requests or operate off of an LLM I make from scratch.
+Then, a cognitive architecture will leverage prompt engineering when communicating with the LLM.
+The end result should be CLAs that live and interact in a virtual environment.
 For example: classroom, coffee shop, library, village, etc.

 -- Implementations --